nacl42/scanwatch/README.md

 - read global watch path from config file
 - read action rules from config file
 - watch path for new file creation using inotify
+- upon new file creation or existing file write:
 - display message using desktop notification
 - execute the command that is given by the matching rule, e.g. `lpr -P{printer-name} {document-name}` for every file that matches the above rule

 ## example configurations